Embedding Comparator: Visualizing Differences in Global Structure and Local Neighborhoods via Small Multiples

 We train an LSTM~\cite{hochreiter1997long} to classify binary sentiment in movie reviews from the Large Movie Review dataset~\cite{imdbdataset} containing 25000 training reviews and 25000 test reviews from the Internet Movie Database (IMDb).
 We use default tokenization settings for this dataset as provided in Keras~\cite{chollet2015keras}.
 We define our vocabulary as the top 5000 most frequent words in the movie review dataset and truncate reviews to a maximum length of 500 words (with pre-padding).
 Our recurrent neural network architecture is defined as follows: \begin{enumerate} \item \textbf{Input/Embeddings Layer}: Sequence with 500 words.
 The word at each timestep is represented by a 300-dimensional embedding. \item \textbf{LSTM}: Recurrent layer with 100-unit LSTM (forward direction only, dropout = 0.2, recurrent dropout = 0.2). \item \textbf{Dense}: 1 neuron (sentiment output), sigmoid activation. \end{enumerate} Prior to training, the embeddings are initialized using the pre-trained fastText embeddings.
 Of our vocabulary of size 5000, 4891 tokens were present in the fastText embeddings.
 For tokens not present in fastText, we initialize embeddings as all-zero vectors.

 We train our model for 3 epochs (batch size = 64) with the Adam optimizer~\cite{adam} using default parameters in Keras~\cite{chollet2015keras} to minimize binary cross-entropy on the training set.
-The final model achieves a test set accuracy of 84.7\% (training set accuracy of 85.4\%).
-We did not further tune the architecture or hyperparameters for optimal performance.
+The final model achieves 84.7\% test set accuracy (85.4\% training set accuracy).
+We did not further tune the architecture or hyperparameters.